davelongdev/davelongdev/README.md

 I'm interested in learning more about web development, data science and machine learning, and programming and computer science in general.

-I have a BA in Philosophy from Boston University and a JD from St. John's University Law School.
+I have a BA in Philosophy from Boston University and a JD from St. John's Law School.

 ## Location